-The immediate impact on pension schemes is likely to be financial in relation to market volatility and the ramifications this has on scheme funding.
-The legal and day-to-day operational implications are likely to be minimal.
+The immediate impact on pension schemes has been financial in relation to market volatility and the ramifications this has on scheme funding.
+The legal and day-to-day operational implications have been minimal.
 However, in the longer term there are areas where UK pensions legislation and regulation derives from EU law and could therefore be subject to amendment or repeal.